saeyslab/CytoNorm/README.md

 # CytoNorm
 R library to normalize cytometry data.
 !
-From version 2 onwards, the default number of quantiles is 99; the 0th and 100th quantiles are not included anymore.
+From version 2 onwards, the default number of quantiles is 99; the 0th and 100th quantile are not included anymore.

 ## Installation